RobotDisco/qmk_userspace/README.md

 1. (First time only) `git submodule add https://github.com/qmk/qmk_firmware.git`
 1. (To update) `git submodule update --init --recursive`
 1. Commit your changes to your userspace repository

+## License
+The majority of this repository is licensed under the GPL Version 2, and will be unless otherwise stated.

+Exceptions, released under the Apache 2 License
+* keyboards/doio/kb16/rev2/keymaps/robotdisco/aliases.c
+* keyboards/doio/kb16/rev2/keymaps/robotdisco/combos.c